svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 # Cryptographic Keys

-In the SGY Ledger, a digital signature proves that a [transaction](transaction-basics.html) is authorized to do a specific set of actions.
+In the RCP Ledger, a digital signature proves that a [transaction](transaction-basics.html) is authorized to do a specific set of actions.
 Only signed transactions can be submitted to the network and included in a validated ledger. <!-- STYLE_OVERRIDE: is authorized to -->

 Every digital signature is based on a cryptographic key pair associated with the transaction's sending account.
-A key pair may be generated using any of the SGY Ledger's supported [cryptographic signing algorithms](#signing-algorithms).
+A key pair may be generated using any of the RCP Ledger's supported [cryptographic signing algorithms](#signing-algorithms).
 A key pair can be used as a [master key pair](#master-key-pair), [regular key pair](#regular-key-pair) or a member of a [signer list](multi-signing.html), regardless of what algorithm was used to generate it.

 **Warning:** It is important to maintain proper security over your secret keys.
-Digital signatures are the only way of verifying to the SGY Ledger that you are authorized to send a transaction, and there is no privileged administrator who can undo or reverse any transaction that has been applied to the ledger.
-If someone else knows the secret key of your SGY Ledger account, that person can create digital signatures to authorize any transaction the same as you could.
+Digital signatures are the only way of verifying to the RCP Ledger that you are authorized to send a transaction, and there is no privileged administrator who can undo or reverse any transaction that has been applied to the ledger.
+If someone else knows the secret key of your RCP Ledger account, that person can create digital signatures to authorize any transaction the same as you could.

 ## Generating Keys